maximemulder/clam/README.md

 # Notes

-I find the syntax of Clam to be kind of meh, and it also lacks many important features.
-However, this is more intended to be a fun side project rather than a usable programming language.
+Clam is not intended to be a usable programming language.
+It is rather just a pet project of mine.

-The program testing is not very extensive yet, so a few bugs might have escaped me.
+The syntax of Clam is not definitive yet, I tried to stay safe in some areas while experimenting in others.
+The `@` for tuples and `<` `>` are workarounds that will eventually disappear.

-If I have enough time, I will probably improve this project in the future.
+Although the examples provided work, some features are not yet complete, notably unions and intersections and the bottom type.
+I want to finish them and improve my testing framework before adding new features.